EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 # Introduction

 To provide some context, from childhood I've relished participating in a variety of sports and I've maintained that same keen interest throughout my life.
 Over the years, what began as an enjoyable hobby, developed into one of my core values.
 My most recent focus is running.
 Some may see running as burdensome, and albeit challenging for me at times, I see it as an healthy escape from the hustle and bustle of life.
 The art of running is a classic.
 As a child, running comes naturally, its beauty lies in its simplicity.
 By putting one foot in front of the other, we experience one our most natural movements.
 Running is among the best investments one can make for their body and mind.
 As with most of my hobbies, I found great satisfaction in quantifying my progress and seeking ways to improve my ability level.
 Heartrate and Distance were metrics I soon began to observe.
 This was made easy by utilizing Garmin's Fenix Multisport GPS watch and their accompanying platform Garmin Connect.
 The Fenix encompasses a broad range of features and capabilities, all aimed at measuring essential workout metrics, including Heart-Rate Monitoring, GPS tracking, recovery insights and much more.
 Garmin Connect on the other hand, is a platform capable for holding data and providing a holistic overview of progress through an intuituve interface.
-Its main uses include visualising the geographical rounts taken and gaining valuable insight through workout monitoring.
+Its main uses include visualising the geographical routes taken and gaining valuable insight through workout monitoring.

 The Garmin Fenix is a great watch and I love the ergonomical design, however there was a giant issue that I soon encountered.
 The GPS feature produced perculiar results.
 Not only was the map visual misaligned, the distance metric was incorrect.
 Was there something wrong with the Garmin Watch?
 No, but I wasn't suprised.
 If you live Cyprus, as I do, or have travelled through the Mediterranean, Baltic, and Middle-Eastern regions recently, you may have experienced something similar.
 It will come at no shock that the GPS discrepencies are no fault of brand or model.
 The problem stems from a much deeper issue: electronic warfare and our spatial proximity to the Middle-Eastern region.
 The geopolitical conflict in this area has resulted in GPS and satellite signal disruptions and many areas of life are being affected.
 To outline a few: flight navigation and air traffic control have reverted to traditional navigation methods.
 This costs them time and money.
 Delays are also being experienced by emergency serives such as Ambulances, Police and Fire-Services.
 For the general public, popular navigation methods such as Google Maps are suffering.
 This causes finacial implication to relevent industries and psycological strain to the general public.
 I bring forward my experience within this document not to diminish what is going on around us, but instead to bring light to a comparitively small, yet very real conscequence of the ongoing conflict.
 With that being said, I was determined to reconcile the problem I was facing.